arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 These nodes have pads for optional I2C pull-up mounting in both data lines to avoid communication problems in case the I2C bus is not working as it should.
 No resistors are mounted by default but in case the resistors are need 4.7 K resistors in an SMD 0402 format are recommended.

-These are positioned near the Qwicc connector on the power LED side except on the Modulino® Buttons where it can be found between the button B and C.
+These are positioned near the Qwiic connector on the power LED side except on the Modulino® Buttons where it can be found between the button B and C.
 ![Generic pull-up resistor position](assets/ResistorsPullupGen.png)